kubevirt/application-aware-quota/docs/openshift-virtualization-configuration.md

 non-schedulable resources are supported by both AAQ quota and AAQ cluster quota by managing a k8s resource quota behind the scenes.

-The primary purpose of these managed quotas is to set unified quotas for bot native and extended accounting resources, eliminating the need to manage both ResourceQuota and AAQ quota, or ClusterResourceQuota and AAQ cluster quota separately.
+The primary purpose of these managed quotas is to set unified quotas for both native and extended accounting resources, eliminating the need to manage both ResourceQuota and AAQ quota, or ClusterResourceQuota and AAQ cluster quota separately.